Josh-Hicks/Front-end-starter-template/README.md

 Run `npm install` to install packages

-Run 'gulp' to run tasks and start watching
+Run `gulp` to run tasks and start watching